wso2/docs-mi/en/docs/reference/connectors/cdc-inbound-endpoint/cdc-inbound-endpoint-example.md

 {!includes/build-and-run.md!}

-4. [Deploy the artifacts]({{base_path}}/develop/deploy-artifacts) in your Micro Integrator.
+3. [Deploy the artifacts]({{base_path}}/develop/deploy-artifacts) in your Micro Integrator.

 ## Test

 ### Add a new record

-1. In the MySQL terminal, execute the following SQL command to insert a new customer record into the table.
+1. In the MySQL terminal, execute the following SQL command to insert a new product record into the `products` table:

     ```sql
     INSERT INTO products (name, price) VALUES ('IPhone 14', 333.99);